 Take, for example, the single adult Sunday School class in the last church I tried.
 These women are real.
 They have dealt with divorce, single parenting, financial hardships, etc (other stigmas I'll touch on eventually).
 The church has now started talking about those issues.
-Nowadays usually these are okay to mention about why you are having a hard week...e.g.
-"I'm having a custody battle right now and need prayer to deal with my ex."
+Nowadays usually these are okay to mention why you are having a hard week...e.g.
+"I'm having a custody battle right now and need prayer on how to deal with my ex."

 - Most of the people there can't understand me and I can't understand them.

 This one really needs explaining, but this was the biggest light-bulb, ah-ha moment I had after starting to attend support groups.
 An addict's brain is literally different than someone who doesn't have an addiction.
-For someone without an addiction, will-power is enough.
-It might take a lot of will-power to overcome a bad habit, but it's possible to do.
+For someone without an addiction, willpower is enough.
+It might take a lot of willpower to overcome a bad habit, but it's possible to do.

 Part of the definition of being an addict is that you have NO power over the addiction.
 You can try every strategy in the book, every treatment out there, the full laundry list of things that have worked for others.
 These things might work for a time.
 But the root of the problem can't be addressed this way.
 It takes a 12-step program or something very similar for a true addict to become truly sober.

 I really do think that people who aren't addicts literally can't understand why we just can't fix our issues.
 It doesn't matter what consequence has happened or what horrible thing we know could happen, we can't just stop doing the things we are addicted to.
-This not being able to understand leads to both conscious and unconscious judgement.
-If it's obvious you could lose your marriage due to a sex addiction, then stop doing the bad behavior... duh!
+This not being able to understand leads to both conscious and unconscious judgment.
+If it's obvious you could lose your marriage due to an addiction, then stop doing the bad behavior... duh!
 (If it were just that simple...)

 I feel that this is the issue.
-It's like a cultural divide that no-one even realizes is there.
+It's like a cultural divide that no one even realizes is there.
 If people don't realize that there's this basic difference in people, how will it ever be addressed?